How to transform dairy farming passion into financial success

 Learning to be a good saver begins with managing spending habits.

 For instance, Paul explains that is possible to spend £5 a day on coffee, or to save this amount.
-Compounded over time, £5 will eventually become £1m.
+Compounded over a lifetime, £5 will eventually become £1m.

-For those determined to have a good career in dairying, Paul says it is important to work on having a good reputation from day one in a first job.
+For those determined to have a rewarding career in dairying, Paul says it is important to work on having a good reputation from day one in a first job.

 “This means turning up to work on time, being reliable and polite, doing what you say you are going to do – and doing a good job.”